 Lantana (Lantana camara

 ) is a perennial herbaceous plant and shrub with showy flowers that change color as they mature.
-In Australia, L. camara
+In Australia and several parts of the United States (AL, AZ, CA, FL, GA, HI, LA, MS, NC, OK, SC, TX, and UT), lantana is considered an invasive weed and rapidly forms dense thickets.

 All parts of L. camara

-contains pentacyclic triterpenoids which are damaging to the liver when ingested by grazing horses.
-L. camara
+contains pentacyclic triterpenoids which are damaging to the liver when ingested by horses.
+It can also cause photosensitization.

-include depression, loss of appetite, constipation and frequent urination, followed by 24–48 hours of jaundice.
+Early signs of lantana poisoning include depression, loss of appetite, constipation and frequent urination, followed jaundice.
 Photosensitivity